Need for up-to-date technology for sugar storage

 Changing market conditions

 As one of the oldest agricultural processing industries, many sugar storage facilities date back to the 1980s or even the 1960s.
 In the meantime, technology has advanced a lot, offering automation and improved efficiency, while original silo manufacturers such as Weibull, ABR, and Spaans, have left the market.
 This leaves it up to the resourcefulness of technical departments to keep these silos up and running.
 Additionally, the regulations for the production environment have become stricter, particularly regarding Health & Safety and CO2 emissions.
-The Eurosilo system is based on a similar working principle as the old Weibull systems, only is has constantly evolved to meet the latest standards.
+The Eurosilo system is based on a similar working principle as the old Weibull systems, only it has constantly evolved to meet the latest standards.

 Maintenance inefficiency